US Federal Reserve holds interest rates steady despite political pressure

 “Available indicators suggest that economic activity has been expanding at a solid pace.
 Job gains have remained low, and the unemployment rate has shown some signs of stabilization,” the central bank said.

-The decision comes amid signs of stabilization in the US labour market.
+The decision comes amid signs of stabilisation in the US labour market.
 The US economy added 584,000 jobs in 2025, marking the lowest annual job growth since 2003.
 Payrolls rose by 64,000 jobs in October and 50,000 in December.
 While job growth remains weak, December’s figure represents a modest rebound from October, when the economy lost 105,000 jobs, according to the Bureau of Labor Statistics.

-There are indications the labour market may cool further in the months ahead.
-This week, both Amazon and UPS announced tens of thousands of job cuts, some of which was driven by a push towards increasing the use of artificial intelligence in the workplace.
+There are indications that the labour market may cool further in the months ahead.
+This week, both Amazon and UPS announced tens of thousands of job cuts, some of which were driven by a push towards increasing the use of artificial intelligence in the workplace.

 Another threat to the US economy and the job market comes in the form of a looming government shutdown.
-That can happen as early as Saturday and depending on its duration, it could slow spending as federal workers are temporarily left without paychecks.
+That can happen as early as Saturday, and depending on its duration, it could slow spending as federal workers are temporarily left without paycheques.

 Political tensions

-The decision to hold interest rates steady comes despite increased pressure from US President Donald Trump on the central bank to cut rates.
-Fed chairman Jerome Powell has long stressed the Federal Reserve’s independence, and Wednesday’s decision is the first since Powell’s rebuke of a criminal Department of Justice investigation into him.
+The decision to hold interest rates steady comes despite Trump’s increased pressure on the central bank to cut rates.
+Fed Chairman Jerome Powell has long stressed the Federal Reserve’s independence, and Wednesday’s decision is the first since Powell’s rebuke of a criminal Department of Justice investigation into him.
 The central bank chair, whose term expires in May, called the inquiry a “pretext” to pressure him.

 “The threat of criminal charges is a consequence of the Federal Reserve setting interest rates based on our best assessment of what will serve the public, rather than following the preferences of the president,” Powell said in remarks in early January in response to a subpoena.